Goat Protocol (GOA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Goat Protocol Price Prediction for 2025–2050

-According to your Goat Protocol price prediction, the value of GOA is expected to change by 238.64%, reaching a price of 6.3324USD by 2050.
+According to your Goat Protocol price prediction, the value of GOA is expected to change by 238.64%, reaching a price of 6.8065USD by 2050.

 Short Term Goat Protocol Price Prediction For Today, Tomorrow, This Week, and 30 Days